 “The workout programs are directed by our coach, Lisa, who is a phenomenal coach because she truly understands the meaning of what Rock Steady is all about and leverages the different areas of workouts to each individual's needs,” said Bob.

-Not only has Bob benefited greatly from Rock Steady Boxing, he’s now inspiring others as a coach alongside Lisa.
+Not only did Bob benefit greatly from Rock Steady Boxing, he also inspired others as a coach alongside Lisa.

 Rock Steady Boxing Near You